Integrating VoltAgent with Next.js

 export default nextConfig;

-Remember to set up your environment variables (e.g., OPENAI_API_KEY
+Set up your environment variables (e.g., OPENAI_API_KEY) in a .env.local file:

 OPENAI_API_KEY="your-openai-api-key-here"